What full-time and part-time options are available for JD students at McGeorge?

 If I apply now and take the LSAT on a future date, when can I expect to receive a decision?

-Submitting an application with a future LSAT will delay a decision.
+Applying with a future LSAT will delay a decision.
 Applications are only reviewed when they are complete and pending LSAT registrations render them incomplete.
 Once the score has been received, we can begin the review process.
 Decisions may be rendered anywhere between 6 to 12 weeks from the date an application is complete.

 How does McGeorge evaluate multiple LSAT scores?